richb-hanover/create-qstudio-macos-app/README.md

   may not appear in the Finder.
   **Get info...** usually forces the Finder to update it.

+## Testing

+The result has received minimal testing and seems to work as expected on: macos 10.15 (Catalina - Intel), macOS 12.7.6 (Intel), macOS 14.6.1 (arm64, Apple Silicon), macOS 15.1 (Apple Silicon), and macOS 15.0.1 (Intel)

 ## icns generation

 The `.icns` file in this repo was generated from the `.png` image of the